-The first two summers (2013 & 2014) of Eastern North Carolina STEM (formerly Northampton Summer STEM Program) have been housed at Northampton County High School in Conway, North Carolina.
+The first two summers (2013 & 2014) of Eastern North Carolina STEM (formerly Northampton Summer STEM Program) were housed at Northampton County High School in Conway, North Carolina.
 Eastern North Carolina STEM was established in 2012 to increase the opportunity for promising students in underachieving districts to engage in STEM fields and to better prepare for rigorous college courses.
-For two consecutive summers, over 50 students have participated in project-based learning courses that aim to strengthen students’ problem solving, leadership, and STEM (science, technology, engineering, and math) content skills.
+For two consecutive summers, over 50 students participated in project-based learning courses that aim to strengthen students’ problem solving, leadership, and STEM (science, technology, engineering, and math) content skills.
 We accomplish this by focusing on scholarship, leadership, and community engagement so that our students are able to better advocate for themselves and for the Eastern North Carolina community.

 Eastern North Carolina STEM is a rigorous, student-centered program that immerses students in science, technology, engineering, and math courses in a facilitated and collaborative learning environment over the course of a free, three-week program.
 To date, students have been summatively assessed on their growth in content knowledge, attitudes towards STEM majors/careers, and growth mindset each summer.
 Students have made significant growth on all math, science, and technology assessment indicators.
 In addition, students completed 12 websites for local businesses, and the program’s attendance at community night doubled from 50 to well over 100 people between the first and second summers.